-WARNING: For inhalation exposure ONLY: This substance has been classified by the IARC as Group 1: CARCINOGENIC TO HUMANS Occupational exposures to strong inorganic acid mists of sulfuric acid: METHYLENE BLUE The substance is classified by IARC as Group 3: NOT classifiable as to its carcinogenicity to humans.
+WARNING: For inhalation exposure ONLY: This substance has been classified by the IARC as Group 1: CARCINOGENIC TO HUMANS

+Occupational exposures to strong inorganic acid mists of sulfuric acid:

+The substance is classified by IARC as Group 3:

+NOT classifiable as to its carcinogenicity to humans.

 Evidence of carcinogenicity may be inadequate or limited in animal testing.

 After i.v. administration Methylene Blue may cause nausea, vomiting, abdominal and chest pain, headache, dizziness, mental confusion, profuse sweating, and hypertension; with very high doses methaemoglobinemia and ahemolysis may occur.
-Methylene Blue activates a normally dormant reductase enzyme system which reduces the methylene blue to leucomethylene blue, which in turn is able to reduce methaemoglobin.
-In the amoglobin.
+Methylene Blue activates a normally dormant reductase enzyme system which reduces the methylene blue to leucomethylene blue, which in turn is able to reduce methaemoglobin to haemoglobin.
 Methylene Blue is absorbed from the gastrointestinal tract.
 It is believed to be reduced in the tissues to the leuco form which is slowly excreted, mainly in the urine together with some unchanged drug.
 Methylene Blue imparts a blue color to urine and faeces.
 In large doses Methylene Blue can produce methaemoglobinaemia.
-Although intra-armitotic injection of Methylene Blue has been used to diagnose premature rupture of fetal membranes or to identify separate amniotic sacs in twin pregnancies, there have been several reports of hemolytic anemia (Heinz-body anemia) and hyperbilirubinemia in neonates exposed to Methylene Blue in the amniotic cavity.
+Although intra-amniotic injection of Methylene Blue has been used to diagnose premature rupture of fetal membranes or to identify separate amniotic sacs in twin pregnancies, there have been several reports of hemolytic anemia (Heinz-body anemia) and hyperbilirubinemia in neonates exposed to Methylene Blue in the amniotic cavity.
 In most cases, exchange transfusions and/or phototherapy are required to control the jaundice.
 Methylene Blue should be used with caution in the treatment of toxic methemoglobinemia; high doses can cause hemolytic anemias and patients with glucose-6-phosphate dehydrogenase (G6PD) deficiencies are particularly susceptible.
 A rapid disappearance of cyanosis in response to Methylene Blue would be expected within one hour but might not occur if the patient has erythrocyte G6PD or NADPH-diaphorase deficiency or if methemoglobinemia is due to the ingestion of compounds such as aniline or dapsone.
-A second dose has been recommended if cyanosis does not disappear within 1 hour of Methylene Blue administration but results of a study in animals and of a patient with an Acute Toxicity ✓ Carcinogenicity ✓ Skin Irritation/Corrosion ✓ Reproductivity ✓ Serious Eye Damage/Irritation ✓ STOT - Single Exposure 0 Respiratory or Skin sensitisation $\otimes$ STOT - Repeated Exposure Mutagenicity $\otimes$ Aspiration Hazard $\otimes$
+A second dose has been recommended if cyanosis does not disappear within 1 hour of Methylene Blue administration but results of a study in animals and of a patient with aniline poisoning indicated that an increased dosage of Methylene Blue might be of no additional benefit and could be potentially dangerous in that it could enhance Heinz body formation.
+Methylene Blue should not be injected s.c. as it may cause necrotic abscesses.
+It should not be given by intrathecal injection as neural damage has occurred.
+Methylene Blue should be used with caution in patients with glucose-6-phosphate dehydrogenase deficiency.

+Acute Toxicity ✓ Carcinogenicity ✓

+Skin Irritation/Corrosion ✓ Reproductivity ✓

+Serious Eye Damage/Irritation ✓ STOT - Single Exposure 0

+Respiratory or Skin sensitisation 0 STOT - Repeated Exposure ~

-Aspiration Hazard Legend:
+Mutagenicity 0 Aspiration Hazard 0

+Leaend:

-- Data available to make classification
+✓ - Data available to make classification

-Data available but does not fill the as

-$\mathbf{X}$ - Data available but does not fill the criteria for classification
+X - Data available but does not fill the criteria for classification

-🚫 - Data Not Available to make classification
+O - Data Not Available to make classification